Check out all the great stuff we've added to the store!

 Who is NAUI?

 NAUI is the acronym for the National Association of Underwater Instructors.
-NAUI’s global reputation for the best in training and educational products reflects our core values of quality dive training through education.
-Many organizations specifically choose NAUI for their diver education programs including Walt Disney World Resort in Orlando, Florida, United States Navy SEAL Teams and NASA’s Neutral Buoyancy Laboratory in Houston, Texas (USA) where astronauts train for their space walks.
+NAUI’s global reputation for being among the best in training and educational products reflects our core values of quality dive training through education.
+Many organizations specifically choose NAUI for their diver education programs including Walt Disney World Resort in Orlando, Florida, United States Navy SEAL Teams, and NASA’s Neutral Buoyancy Laboratory in Houston, Texas (USA) where astronauts train for their space walks.

 top